MrWolfZ/Conqueror/recipes/cqs/basics/testing-handlers/README.md

 The handlers we are going to test are similar to those we built in the recipe for [getting started](../getting-started#readme).
 If you have not yet read that recipe, we recommend you take a look before you start.

-> You can see the completed code for this recipe directly in the [repository](.).
-We're using the [NUnit](https://nunit.org) framework, but any of the points discussed here apply to other testing frameworks as well.
+> This recipe is designed to allow you to code along.
+[Download this recipe's folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-handlers) and open the solution file in your IDE (note that you need to have [.NET 6 or later](https://dotnet.microsoft.com/en-us/download) installed).
+If you prefer to just view the completed code directly, you can do so [in your browser](.completed) or with your IDE in the solution [download as part of the folder](https://download-directory.github.io?url=https://github.com/MrWolfZ/Conqueror/tree/main/recipes/cqs/basics/testing-handlers).

 The application we will be testing is managing a set of named counters.
 When you use **Conqueror.CQS**, your commands and queries represent the public API for your application.
 In code, the API of our application under test is represented with the following types: